Carla-de-Beer/tensorflow-2.x-projects/autoencoder/mushroom-dataset-autoencoder/README.md

 # Mushroom Dataset Autoencoder: Dimensionality Reduction

-A Keras-based autoencoder based on the Mushroom Dataset employed in dimensionality reduction.
+A Keras-based autoencoder employing the Mushroom Dataset in a dimensionality reduction exercise.

 The Mushroom Dataset is a multivariate dataset.
 It consists of mushroom dimensions and appearances and classifies them as being either edible or poisonous.
 The dataset consists of 23-dimensional data, which can only be visualised in 2 or 3